 These two were some of the first animals to come to the farm.
 We found Boomer and Dundee as chicks looking for a new home when we first moved to the farm.
 They are the second largest birds in the world, smaller only than ostriches and are from Australia.
 Emus lay eggs in the US in the winter months and they are dark green.
 The male sits on the eggs until they hatch and then raises the young.
 Considering these two are brother and sister, we remove all of the eggs as they are laid and sell them in the Farm Store for food and or art.

 BONITA BANANA AND SEÑORITA CARROT

-This mother-daughter pair the sweetest donkey duo you'll ever meet!
+This mother-daughter pair is the sweetest donkey duo you'll ever meet!